-- Develop a coordinated offer to ensure as many of South Kesteven's attractions are promoted to a national and international audience using latest technologies and platforms.
+- Develop a coordinated offer to ensure South Kesteven's attractions are promoted to a national and international audience using latest technologies and platforms.

-Helping businesses to find the best ways visitors can experience South Kesteven sustainably, providing year-round, well-paid jobs while minimising the impact on the environment.
+Helping businesses find the best ways visitors to experience South Kesteven sustainably, providing year-round, well-paid jobs while minimising impact on the environment.

-Capitalise on South Kesteven's cultural and heritage strength
+Capitalise on cultural and heritage strength

-- Develop a new integrated visitor economy strategy for the District to grow and maximise South Kesteven's visitor economy in a sustainable way which respects our unique environment.
+- Develop a new integrated visitor economy strategy for the District to grow and maximise the visitor economy in a sustainable way which respects our unique environment.